bbauska/JS-Programs/README.md

 .catch(error => console.error(error));
 ```

-Promises are a powerful and flexible way to handle asynchronous operations in JavaScript.
+<p>Promises are a powerful and flexible way to handle asynchronous operations in JavaScript.
 However, as JavaScript evolved, more advanced readable syntax for working with
-asynchronous operations.
+asynchronous operations.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk26">sk26. async/await</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-async/await is a feature introduced in  ECMAScript 2017 (ES8) that simplifies
+<p>async/await is a feature introduced in ECMAScript 2017 (ES8) that simplifies
 asynchronous programming in JavaScript It provides a cleaner and more readable syntax for
 working with promises and asynchronous operations.
 With async/await, you can write code
-that looks synchronous but efficiently handles asynchronous operations.
+that looks synchronous but efficiently handles asynchronous operations.</p>

-Async Functions: A function declared with the async keyword automatically returns a
+<p><b>Async Functions:</b> A function declared with the async keyword automatically returns a
 promise.
 You can use the await keyword within an async function to wait for the
-resolution of a promise without blocking the main thread's execution.
+resolution of a promise without blocking the main thread's execution.</p>

 ```
 async function fetchDataQ 1